capullo-tech/lib-snapcast-android/README.md

 # lib_snapcast_android

 `lib_snapcast_android` is an Android library module designed to integrate [Snapcast](https://github.com/badaix/snapcast) functionality into your Android applications.
-This library provides a comprehensive interface for Snapcast, allowing you to easily include audio streaming capabilities in your app.
+This library provides a comprehensive interface for Snapcast, allowing you to easily include audio streaming and synchronized multi device listening capabilities in your app.

-## Features

-- Integration with Snapcast for audio streaming.
-- Supports multiple architecture builds (armeabi-v7a, arm64-v8a, x86, x86_64).
-- Prebuilt dependencies for various audio codecs.

 ## Installation